The MLB playoffs are back on October 3rd.

 If you are a Padres fan who wants to watch almost all games of the regular season, you have options depending on where you live.
 Read on to learn everything.

 In a hurry?
-Regardless where you are, you want watch almost all the Padres games with MLB.TV.
+Regardless of where you are, you want to watch almost all the Padres games with MLB.TV.
 You can get it and 150+ live TV channels with Fubo.
 Fubo allows you to try out its service with a free trial.

 Table Of Contents